wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     *   (b) in the case of a person other than the issuer, in the opinion of the court dealing with the case, the contravention did not take place with the person's knowledge and consent.

-    Section 76: substituted, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).
+    Section 76: replaced, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).

     Section 76(2): amended, on 1 July 2013, by [section 413][458] of the Criminal Procedure Act 2011 (2011 No 81).

-### Subpart 3---Extension of Part 2 and Regulations to overseas offers under application regime
+### Subpart 3---Extension of Part 2 and regulations to overseas offers under application regime

 *   Subpart 3 heading: inserted, on 1 December 2002, by [section 26][567] of the Securities Amendment Act 2002 (2002 No 43).

-##### 77 Extension of Part 2 and Regulations to overseas offers under application regime
+##### 77 Extension of Part 2 and regulations to overseas offers under application regime

-*   A provision of [Part 2][61] or the Regulations applies to a security that is offered to a person outside New Zealand if---
+*   A provision of [Part 2][61] or the regulations applies to a security that is offered to a person outside New Zealand if---

     *   (a) an application regime set out in regulations made under [section 78][305] applies to the security; and